Schoolgirl who drowned at water park was unlawfully killed, coroner rules

 At around 3.20pm on August 6 2022, a 17-year-old lifeguard spotted Kyra struggling and dived in after her before leaving the water to radio her colleagues.

+There was then a 10-minute period where no staff were searching the area where Kyra was seen going under.

+Lifeguards searched other parts of the lake instead, following incorrect reports by members of the public that she had gone elsewhere.

-A manager attended rapidly but 37 minutes passed before 999 was called, Mrs Connor previously told the hearing.
+A manager attended rapidly but around 37 minutes passed between Kyra going underwater and 999 being called, Mrs Connor previously told the inquest.

 Around 13 minutes before emergency services were contacted, the park owner attempted to phone a divemaster and off-duty firefighter, the inquest had heard.